huangwei-pku/huangwei-pku.github.io/research.md

 **Too Busy to Be Cured?** with Xiangyuan Ding, Yuqi Ta and Yi Zhou.

-**The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
-(Under Review)

 **Gender Peer Effects and Social Determinants in a High-Stakes Examination.** with Xinzheng Shi and Ming-ang Zhang.
-(Under Review)

 **Digital Technology, Elderly Support, and Health: Evidence from Broadband China Policy.** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.
-(Under Review)

 **Stock Market Crash, Peer Stockholding, and Household Potfolio Choice.** with Yanfei Dong, and Yiping Huang.
-(Under Review)

 ### Working in Progress

-**The Power of Market-wide Health Insurance Expansion: Evidence from New Cooperation Medical Scheme in China**, with Hongqiao Fu, Xiaoyan Lei, Zeyu Liu, and Ge Yin.
+**The Power of Market-wide Health Insurance Expansion: Evidence from New Cooperation Medical Scheme in China.**, with Hongqiao Fu, Xiaoyan Lei, Zeyu Liu, and Ge Yin.

-**Internet Connection, Development and Social Multiplier Effect: Evidence from Rural China** with Yiping Wang, and Hantao Wu.
+**Internet Connection, Development and Social Multiplier Effect: Evidence from Rural China.** with Yiping Wang, and Hantao Wu.